floooh/floooh.github.io/_posts/2016-06-15-the-amazing-z80.md

 ### The 8-bit Wars

 So, where was I... the **Z80**!
-Heir to the Intel 8080, archnemesis of the Mostek 6502, firestarter of the first battles in the eternal fanboy war: Z80 vs 6502, Commodore vs Atari, Intel vs Motorola, PC vs Mac, Xbox vs Playstation!
+Heir to the Intel 8080, archnemesis of the M6502, firestarter of the first battles in the eternal fanboy war: Z80 vs 6502, Commodore vs Atari, Intel vs Motorola, PC vs Mac, Xbox vs Playstation!

 The Z80 was one of the two 'big' 8-bitters of the late 70's and early 80's,